palewire/first-python-notebook/docs/notebook/index.rst

     cd Code

-Then, jump into virtual environment directory:
+Then, jump into project directory:

 .. code-block:: bash

     cd first-python-notebook

-Note the command-line is *case-sensitive*, so be sure your typing is exact.
+This is where you'll store a local copy of all the code and files you create for this project.

 .. note::